net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 **NOTE:
-The current version is not stable, it can corrupt or otherwise destroy saves, it has been known to crash, and timewarp with vessels above 100'000x is horrendously slow.**
+The current version is not stable, it has been known to crash, and timewarp with vessels above 100'000x is horrendously slow.**

 **Read *all* of the frequently asked questions (and their answers), or you will incur the wrath of the egg.**